 Our Beaver Scout Colonies also have camps or sleepovers.
 These are often the first time a young person spends a night away from home.
 They take place in suitable buildings, often Scout centres or at campsites nearby.

-We run two colonies – Both meet at The BP Shell Scout Centre on Wilfred Gardens and one at the Memorial Hall in Packington.
-The Woodland Colony meets on a Tuesday and Riverbank on a Thursday.
+We run four colonies – meeting at The BP Shell Scout Centre on Wilfred Gardens

 We have lots of fun activities and get outside as much as we can.
 Our groups are quite popular so don’t hesitate in filling in our joining form as there is usually a waiting list.